lock3/wg21/paper.md

 ## Compile-time tracing {#io.trace}

-P0596 proposes `constexpr_report` \[41, 14\], which supports the printing
+P0596 proposes `constexpr_report` [@P0596R0;@P0596R1], which supports the
-of information to a console.
+printing of information to a console.
 The console is (likely to be) a distinct output stream from the diagnostic stream, and should not require e.g., source locations.
 This is intended for arbitrary user output to assist in debugging.

-An updated interface to `constexpr` tracing should likely be based on more robust text-processing facilities instead of a set of overloads for specific values.
+An updated interface to `constexpr` tracing could be based on more robust text-processing facilities instead of a set of overloads for specific values.
 It might also be nice to provide a streaming interface to the console: